-- A. Although VEC normally installs primary overhead, a member may at their option choose to install a service extension or engage the services of an independent contractor to perform this task.
-The member will incur the full cost of the work, plus VEC's design and any other associated construction costs.
-VEC will accept no responsibility for the performance of contractors hired by a member, including but not limited to the timeliness of work completion and difficulties associated with complex or difficult construction conditions. - B. Contractors may install used equipment only with the prior written consent of VEC.
+- A. A member, with written permission from VEC, may choose to install a service extension or engage the services of an independent contractor to perform this task. - B. The member will incur the full cost of the work, plus VEC's design and any other associated construction costs.
+VEC will accept no responsibility for the performance of contractors hired by a member, including but not limited to the timeliness of work completion and difficulties associated with complex or difficult construction conditions.

+- C. Contractors may install used equipment only with the prior written consent of VEC.
 All poles must be new.
 VEC will make all final connections to equipment owned and maintained by VEC.
-For member installed service extensions that will be owned and maintained by the member, the meter shall be located on the structure that terminates VEC and member owned equipment.

-C. The items mentioned in that above section detailing VEC-installed line extensions shall apply to member-installed line extensions as well.
+For member installed service extensions that will be owned and maintained by the member, the meter shall be located on the structure that terminates VEC and member owned equipment. - D. The items mentioned in that above section detailing VEC-installed line extensions shall apply to memberinstalled line extensions as well.